 For information on financial aid for our global programs, please contact the Financial Aid office.

-CHANGE YOUR CULTURE, be an ERAU Eagle Abroad!
-Take the road less traveled and let your journey begin!
+SEE IT IN PERSON, be an ERAU Eagle Abroad!
+Take the road less traveled and let your journey begin! #GoGlobal

 Strategic Languages: Russian and Arabic